 Airtable also has a spreadsheet view called grid.
 With crisp visuals and good spacing, it's slightly easier to read and interact with: the first click on any cell immediately opens the dropdown to make changes (whereas in Smartsheet, you'll have to hover and click an icon in most cases).

-But grids are just the beginning in Airtable.
-Kanban, gallery, list, timeline, and Gantt views make the full list of every way you can look at your data.
+But grids are just the beginning of the Airtable views.
+Kanban, gallery, list, timeline, and Gantt views are just some of the ways you can look at your data.
 All of them are well-designed and can hold their own—you don't have to switch back to spreadsheet view if you don't want to.

 As you create these new views, they'll be stored on the left side of the screen, making it easier to switch from one to the other.
 This agility makes your work easier and helps you act on ideas faster: if you want to quickly check how many content pieces you have coming up in the pipeline, you can create a new view in less than 30 seconds.